What is Serum?

 Serum

 What is serum?
-Face serums designed to do just one thing: deliver skincare ingredients to the surface of your skin as efficiently as possible, making them potentially more powerful than other formulas with the same active ingredients.
-So, before we wax on about the wonders of face serums let’s start with basics: Face serums are lightweight formulations that contain a higher concentration of active ingredients — like retinol, green apple stem cell, hyaluronic acid, glycolic acid, copper peptide, and vitamin C — than typical facial moisturizers that can be applied to your skin directly.
-Known for their effectiveness, face serums are often used to manage specific skincare concerns, such as acne (large and clogged pores), anti-aging, dark circles, dark spots and hyperpigmentation, dehydration, dull skin, fine lines, puffiness (eye bags), uneven skin tone and wrinkles.
-Serums will also typically be thinner than a moisturizer, which makes them perfect for layering, and they can come in a variety of different formulas, — They are usually clear, gel-based, oils and liquid.
+Face serums are designed to do just one thing: deliver skincare ingredients to the surface of your skin as efficiently as possible, making them potentially more potent than other formulas with the same active ingredients.
+So, before we wax on about the wonders of face serums, let’s start with the basics: Face serums are lightweight formulations that contain a higher concentration of active ingredients — like retinol, green apple stem cell, hyaluronic acid, glycolic acid, copper peptide, and vitamin C — than typical facial moisturizers that can be applied to your skin directly.
+Known for their effectiveness, face serums are often used to manage specific skincare concerns.
+These concerns include acne (large and clogged pores), anti-aging, dark circles, dark spots and hyperpigmentation, dehydration, dull skin, fine lines, puffiness (eye bags), uneven skin tone, and wrinkles.
+Serums will also typically be thinner than moisturizers, making them perfect for layering, and they can come in various formulas.
+They are usually clear, gel-based, oils, and liquid.
 They can even have water-like consistency in some cases.
-Serums are designed to hydrate, protect and nourish your skin and weed out several skin concerns.
-Serum is a skincare product you can apply to your skin after cleansing and toning but right before moisturizing with the intent of delivering powerful ingredients directly into the skin.
-Serum is particularly suited to this task because it is made up of smaller molecules that can penetrate deeply into the skin and deliver a very high concentration of active ingredients.
-This makes them a great tool for targeting any specific skincare concerns, like wrinkles and fine lines.
+Serums are designed to hydrate, protect, nourish your skin, and weed out several concerns.
+Serum is a skincare product you can apply to your skin after cleansing and toning, but before moisturizing to deliver powerful ingredients directly into the skin.
+Serum is particularly suited to this task because it comprises smaller molecules that can penetrate deeply into the skin and deliver a very high concentration of active ingredients.
+This makes them an excellent tool for targeting specific skincare concerns, like wrinkles and fine lines.